jhdoak/Simon/README.md

 I created a mockup based around the basic features that I will implement in this project.
 I've also created a mockup showing "bonus" features that I'd like to implement given time.

+I decided to approach this build with a "mobile-first" mindset.
+I've read about the benefits of this mindset, and thought it might help me focus on creating a smooth, functional, small-scale product that I could (ideally) expand for larger screens without too much hassle.
+I created two mobile mockups showing what the final product might look like on smaller and larger mobile devices in both portrait and landscape.
+I look forward to seeing how this approach turns out.

 #### Basic Implemented Features:

 * Buttons light up (change color) as the sequence is given to the player, and as the player presses the buttons in response.